FlorentLM/pytinybvh/README.md

     ```bash
     pytest
     ```
-    The tests include a visualisation of the `TLAS` test scene which can be run by executing `test_pytinybvh.py` directly (`python test_pytinybvh.py`).
+    The tests include a visualisation of the test scene which can be run by executing `test_pytinybvh.py` directly (`python test_pytinybvh.py`).
 This requires the `visualise` dependencies.

 ## Running the demo viewer

-I included a simple `visualise.py` script that opens a 3D viewer.
+I also included a simple `visualise.py` script that opens a 3D viewer.

 1.  **Install visualisation dependencies:**
     ```bash